-Forward contracts.
+Currency forward contract.
 A forward exchange contract allows you to lock in the current exchange rate for a payment which you intend to make at a later date.
 It is an advanced tool used to hedge against future movements in the market that may be to your detriment.

-Options.
+Foreign currency options.
 An option is an advanced tool that provides you with the right, but not the obligation, to purchase a specified amount of foreign exchange in the future.
 It often requires the payment of a small premium to acquire the option and is useful when there may be a need for foreign currency in the future.

-Market orders.
+Market order.
 A market order allows you to set a preferred rate that you might like to buy or sell currencies at, in the future.
 It is essentially an alert that will notify you when a currency pairing reaches a specified rate.
 You then have the ability to enter into a transaction at that rate, or some services can even do this automatically on your behalf.